nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 include in the granule data extracted by the OPeNDAP query, only providing data for the time of interest.

-If not provided, the entire temproal extent of the granule will be used.
+If not provided, the entire temporal extent of the granule will be used.

 The following are examples of accepted `temporal` parameter usage: